ndstephens/linux-and-the-cli/8_Users-Groups/README.md

 ### `su <username>` - switch user

 - Switches you to that user
-  - May have to enter their password
+  - May have to enter their password (if they created one for their account)

 ### `useradd <username>` - create a new user

 - Need to be the `root` user or able to use `sudo`
-  - or be a user that has super-user permissions

 ```sh
 <sudo> useradd -s /bin/bash -m -g admins <username>